 The idea of doing a tour of this wonderful institution and learning more about its history and its beers & stouts seemed like the perfect day out.
 And so, together with two of my colleagues here in the My Ireland Tour office, it was decided that this was a mission that did indeed need executing slippedy-quick.

 Enter: Kate.
 Kate has been with the Fran-Well (as it is known to its friends) for over two years now, during that time she has had great success running tours and has morphed triumphantly into their resident marketing guru.
-From first email to first meet she was a delight to deal with.
-She met us in the bar (where else), pleasantries were exchanged and so our tour began.
-Her infectious enthusiasm and easy going manner made her a perfect fit and we were instantly at ease enjoying the banter.
+From the first email to our first meet, she was a delight to deal with.
+She met us in the bar (where else).
+Pleasantries were exchanged and so our tour began.
+Her infectious enthusiasm and easygoing manner made her a perfect fit and we were instantly at ease enjoying the banter.
 So far, so awesome!

 Rapid-fire history of the Franciscan WellSkip this bit »

-The places was started as a Franciscan Monastery (the Franciscans were said to be the hippies of their day) sometime around the 13th Century (1229AD at two o' clock on a thursday afternoon to be precise) by the Irish chieftain, Diarmund McCarthy Mor.
+The place was started as a Franciscan Monastery (the Franciscans were said to be the hippies of their day) sometime around the 13th Century (1229AD at two o'clock on a Thursday afternoon to be precise) by the Irish chieftain, Diarmuid McCarthy Mor.
 The monks sold water to the people of Cork.
 Selling water you say?
-Yes, the site is built on a well which of course give the place its name.
+Yes, the site is built on a well which of course gives the place its name.
 Hops were added to make the water more drinkable, Kate said something about bacteria in the water killing people back then, makes sense.
 And so the history is of brewing on this site is quite old!

-In 1540AD King Henry VIII (yes the bad one!) confiscated the Abbey and its lands from the monks.
-Of course that didn't stop the local Cork people from secretly going to mass at the well.
-It was also around now that the royal survey detailed that most of the abbey be knocked and so from here the lands passed back and forth between various parties until around 18th century when the houses that currently occuply the area came to be.
+In 1540AD King Henry VIII (yes, the bad one!) confiscated the Abbey and its lands from the monks.
+Of course, that didn't stop the local Cork people from secretly going to mass at the well.
+It was also around now that the royal survey detailed that most of the abbey be knocked and so from here the lands passed back and forth between various parties until around the 18th century when the houses, that currently occupy the area, came to be.